pdehaan/learningpathways/extjs4.md

 - **(Guide)** [Components](http://docs.sencha.com/ext-js/4-1/#!/guide/components) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   A simple example, and videos, about how to create components in Ext JS.

+- [Ext JS 4 Grid Components](http://www.sencha.com/blog/ext-js-4-grid-components/) <small style='color:#aaa;'>&mdash; _Brian Moeskau_ on March 14, 2011</small>
+  The grid components have been rewritten from the ground up for Ext JS 4 and will provide numerous benefits over the 3.x versions.
+The 4.0 grid includes greatly improved performance and flexibility, so extending it and adding new functionality will be easier than ever.
+Here's a rundown of the most important new features.

 - **(Guide)** [The Grid Component](http://docs.sencha.com/ext-js/4-1/#!/guide/grid) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   The grid provides a great way to view lots of data at once, formatted exactly how you need it.